Here are some useful hints and tips to make your Florida paddling experience more enjoyable and safe.

 - Bring plenty of drinking water

-- Bring trash bags for litter.
+- Bring trash bags for litter, for yours and that of others.
 Help keep our waterways beautiful

 - Do not jump or dive off docks, bridges, trees, or rope swings